Software Startup Development Program (SSD)

 What types of expenses can I include in the budget for my project?
 Which expenses aren’t allowed?

-The one item that we typically exclude from project budgets is salaries/overhead for faculty, staff, or graduate students working on the project during the school year.
+Salaries/overhead for faculty, staff, or graduate students working on the project during the school year are typically excluded from project budgets.
 Budgets can include:

 What criteria are used to determine which projects receive funding?